henices/Tcp-DNS-proxy/README.md

 ### Windows system

 Use tcpdns.exe in win directory.
+(I haven't tested it on Windows 10 or 11.)

 LICENSE
 ----------------------